Kotambail-Hegde/Masquerade-Source/README.md

 #### Known Issues (other than the ones mentioned above)
 - Unable to boot Dragon Warrior III
 - Fails many of the DMC tests
+- Fails many of the Accuracy coin tests

 ---